Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Tipping and tracking

 Now, let us define how the system evolves from the past system to the future one.
 Let $\Gamma\colon\mathbb{R}\rightarrow\mathbb{R}$ be a function satisfying the following hypothesis, which will be always in force in both concave and d-concave cases, \begin{enumerate}[leftmargin=18pt] \item[\hypertarget{CD}{\rm{\textbf{CD}}}] The map $\Gamma\colon\mathbb{R}\rightarrow\mathbb{R}$ is continuous and has asymptotic limits $\gamma_\pm=\lim_{t\rightarrow\pm\infty}\Gamma(t)$. \end{enumerate} The hypothesis \hyperlink{CD}{\rm{\textbf{CD}}} ensures that $\Gamma$ connects the past value $\gamma_-$ of the external parameter with the future one $\gamma_+$, giving rise to a \emph{transition equation}

 whose right-hand side approaches $f(t,x,\gamma_+)$ for sufficiently large positive $t$ and $f(t,x,\gamma_-)$ for sufficiently large negative $t$.
 So, $\Gamma$ determines the parameter shift.
-Throughout the paper, we will denote by $t\mapsto x_\Gamma(t,s,x_0)$ the maximal solution of \eqref{eq:4transitionequation} with $x_\Gamma(s,s,x_0)=x_0$.
+Throughout the paper, we will denote by $t\mapsto x_\Gamma(t,s,x_0)$ the maximal solution of \eqref{eq:4transitionequation} with initial condition $x_0$ at time $s\in\R$.
 This equation describes the evolution of the number of individuals of the population through the parameter shift.
 The dynamical possibilities of \eqref{eq:4transitionequation} are described in the following subsections.